Advertisement

 Currency name Code Introduced since (Being) used until Notes

-Argentine peso moneda nacional ARM Novomber 5, 1881 December 31, 1969 Argentine peso moneda nacional replaced the Argentine real at a rate of 1 ARM= 8 Argentine real.
+Argentine peso moneda nacional ARM November 5, 1881 December 31, 1969 Argentine peso moneda nacional replaced the Argentine real at a rate of 1 ARM = 8 Argentine real.

-Argentine real / 1813 Novomber 5, 1881 Argentina started issue its own real coins since 1813 in the name of the "Rio de la Plata Province".
+Argentine real / 1813 November 5, 1881 Argentina started issuing its own real coins since 1813 in the name of the "Rio de la Plata Province".

-Argentine Peso fuerte / 1826 1881 The peso fuerte was a convertibale currency and only was introduced in paper money.
-It replaced Spanish peso with 17 peso fuerte equaled to one Spanish ounce (27.0643 g) of 0.916 fine gold and later was dropped to 16 pesos fuertes per Spainish gold ounce in 1864.
+Argentine Peso fuerte / 1826 1881 The peso fuerte was a convertible currency and was only introduced in paper money.
+It replaced the Spanish peso with 17 peso fuertes equaling one Spanish ounce (27.0643 g) of 0.916 fine gold and later was dropped to 16 pesos fuertes per Spanish gold ounce in 1864.
 The peso fuerte was replaced by Peso moneda nacional (ARM) at par in 1881.

 Argentine Peso moneda corriente / 1826 1881 The peso moneda corriente was a non-convertible currency and was only introduced in paper money.
-It was introduced at par with Peso fuerte and replaced at 1 ARM=25 peso monedas corrientes in 1881.
+It was introduced at par with the Peso fuerte and replaced at 1 ARM = 25 peso monedas corrientes in 1881.

 Spanish colonial reales / around 1527 1813 Before 1813, Spanish colonial reals circulated alone in Argentina.